 Pokémon Used - Gary's Pokémon for the final battle will depend on which Pokémon he chose at the Professor Oak's lab.
 HIs choice will depend on the player's, whatever Pokémon the player chooses, he will choose the Pokémon with a stronger type against the player's.
 For example, if the player chooses Bulbasaur he will choose Charmander because fire is naturally strong against grass.
 Here are the three sets of Pokémon he might be using depending on the last evolution of the Pokémon he chose at the lab in the beginning of the game:

-Easily the most famous Pokémon glitch of all time, MissingNo. is a buggy Pokémon which, if caught, can make all kinds of strange things happen in the game.
+MissingNo.; Easily the most famous Pokémon glitch of all time.
+MissingNo. is a buggy Pokémon which, if caught, can make all kinds of strange things happen in the game.

 To catch a MissingNo. is a very simple process.
 In Viridian City, talk to the old man who teaches how to catch Pokémon.
 Talk to him three times and when he asks the player if he wants to learn to catch Pokémon, the player must select 'no' the first two times and then say 'yes' the third.
 After watching him catch a Weedle, fly to Cinnabar Island and surf along the right edge of the island and don't leave the edge.
 Once a Pokémon battle happens, the player can run into a MissingNo. or one of the glitched Pokémon over level 100.

 Some strange things will happen to the game when the player catches a MissingNo..
 The item in the sixth slot will be duplicated to over 99.
 Also, battle history with the Elite Four is completely glitched.
 If MissingNo gains one level the he will evolve into a level 1 Kangaskhan.
-If you catch MissingNo then it can effect your game cartridge by altering the text to gibberish when you look at your pokemon in the elite four.
+If the player catches MissingNo. then it can effect the game cartridge by altering the text to gibberish when checking Pokémon in the elite four.

-This is a trick that many players would do send a good pokemon to a friend and still be able to keep the pokemon to play with for themselves.
-To do this trick you need to find a pokemon that you want to duplicate for whoever you are trading to and the recipient must get a pokemon they are willing to lose.
-Start a trade like normal but on the Game Boy that is trading the good pokemon switch it off before it says trade complete on the screen, on the other players game it will come up with the usual message and you will have the desired pokemon.
+This is a trick that many players would do send a good Pokémon to a friend and still be able to keep the Pokémon to play with for themselves.
+To do this trick the player needs to find a Pokémon that the player wants to duplicate for whomever the player is trading to and the recipient must get a Pokémon they are willing to lose.
+Start a trade like normal but on the Game Boy that is trading the good Pokémon switch it off before it says trade complete on the screen, on the other players game it will come up with the usual message and they will have the desired Pokemon.

 The Invisible PC

-In Celedon city, there is a hotel in the bottom right-hand corner of the city.
-When you are in the hotel you need to go all the way to the right and go as far north as you can, take two steps back and one forward and then you will be able to access a PC out of thin air!
+In Celedon City, there is a hotel in the bottom right-hand corner of the city.
+When Red is in the hotel he needs to go all the way to the right and go as far north as he can, take two steps back and one forward and then he will be able to access a PC out of thin air!

 Misconceptions & Rumors